ngx-archive/nginx-extras-docs/docs/modules/accept-language.md

 ## GitHub

-You may find additional configuration tips and documentation in the [GitHub repository for nginx-module-accept-language](https://github.com/dvershinin/nginx_accept_language_module){target=_blank}.
+You may find additional configuration tips and documentation for this module in the [GitHub repository for nginx-module-accept-language](https://github.com/dvershinin/nginx_accept_language_module){target=_blank}.